-Respiratory Care students will take most lecture and internet course examinations on a computer using Blackboard functions.
-All examinations will be available on a lockdown browser only.
+Respiratory Care students will take most lecture and Internet course examinations on a computer using Blackboard functions.
+Computerized examinations will be available on a lockdown browser only.
 Policies governing the review of the completed examination are at the discretion of the individual faculty member.
-Respondus Monitor may be required for some examinations.
+Respondus Monitor may be required for examinations.
 The faculty will provide Respondus Monitor video documentation within the course.

 Use of calculators during an examination will be at the discretion of the individual faculty member.
 However, cell phones, programmable calculators, "smart watches" or other programmable and "web-capable" devices will NOT be allowed under any circumstances.
 Initial review of a completed examination, when allowed, will occur immediately upon completion of the examination in most cases.
 However, all faculty will communicate the "most-missed" examination concepts to students using subsequent discussion boards or lecture.
-Students are encouraged to take notes and review these concepts for future testing.
+Students may schedule an appointment to review their individual exam results.